sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 | SS\ :sub:`R` = SS\ :sub:`T` - (SS\ :sub:`A` + SS\ :sub:`B`)

-Of course, there is a formula that you can use to calculate the residual SS directly, but I think that it makes more conceptual sense to think of it like this.
+Of course, there is a formula that you can use to calculate the residual SS (SS\ :sub:`R`) directly, but I think that it makes more conceptual sense to think of it like this.
 The whole point of calling it a residual is that it’s the leftover variation, and the formula above makes that clear.
 I should also note that, in keeping with the terminology used in the regression chapter, it is commonplace to refer to SS\ :sub:`A` + SS\ :sub:`B` as the variance attributable to the “ANOVA model”, denoted